Carmen Maciariello is in his second season as an assistant coach for the George Washington men's basketball team.

-"Coach Maciariello is a great addition to our talented coaching staff," said Coach Lonergan.
+"Coach Maciariello is a great addition to our talented coaching staff," said head coach Mike Lonergan at the time of Maciariello's hiring.
 "He's attracted and developed some of the best players in school history at his previous stops.
 More importantly, he's helped make those programs successful and competitive at a very high level.
 I'm confident he'll have the same impact with our student-athletes and program at GW and in the Atlantic 10."

 "I am honored to be joining Coach Lonergan's staff at the George Washington University," said Coach Maciariello.
 "GW is a great academic university in a great city with tremendous people.
 I could not be happier."

 BU went 57-40 overall, 38-12 in league play and made a pair of postseason appearances during his three seasons, highlighted by a 24-11 overall record, Patriot League regular-season title with a 15-3 league mark and trip to the National Invitation Tournament (NIT) in 2013-14.
 While at BU, he was instrumental in the development of nine all-conference and all-rookie team selections, including 2012 America East Player of the Year Darryl Partin.

 Prior to his tenure at BU, Maciariello spent three seasons as an assistant on Ed Cooley's staff at Fairfield University.
 He helped the Stags to a 65-34 mark, 37-17 record in the Metro Atlantic Athletic Conference and two postseason appearances, including a school-record 25 wins, MAAC regular-season championship with a 15-3 conference mark and advancement to the NIT second round in 2010-11.